Schmidhalter-Solutions/storyblok-firebase-plugin/README.md

 # Storyblok Firebase Plugin

-A Storyblok field plugin that provides a category selector with infinite scroll functionality.
-This plugin allows content editors to select multiple categories from a Firebase collection and store them in Storyblok.
+A Storyblok field plugin that provides a document selector with infinite scroll functionality.
+This plugin allows content editors to select multiple documents (in this examples: categories) from a Firebase collection and store them in Storyblok.

 ## Features